-To obtain more detailed information in areas where Base Flood Elevations (BEEs To obtain more detailed information in areas where Base neoraged to constitut (BFE) and/or floodways have been determined, users are encouraged to constitut the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations bables of the Minister of Stillwater Elevations tables (Manual Minister) and Insurance Study (FIS) Report Stillwater Elevations tables the Minister Stillwater of Stillwater Stillwater (FIS) which was a should be still stil he FIRM for purposes of construction and/or floodplain management
+o obtain more detailed information in areas where Base Flood Elevations (BFEs) To obtain more detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profiles and Floodway Data and/or Summary of Sillwater Elevations tables contained within the Flood Insurance Study (FIS) Report that accompanies this FIRM.
+Users should be aware that BFEs shown on the FIRM represent rounded whole-doot elevations.
+These BFEs are intended for flood insurance rating purposes only and should not be used as the sole source of flood elevation information.
+Accordingly, flood elevation data presented in the FIS Report should be utilized in conjunction with the FIRM for purposes of construction and/or floodplain management.

-Boundaries of the floodways were computed at cross sections and interpolate between cross sections.
+Boundaries of the floodways were computed at cross sections and interpolated between cross sections.
 The floodways were based on hydraulic considerations with regard to requirements of the National Flood Insurance Program.
-Floodway widths and other pertinent floodway data are provided in the Flood Insurance Study Repor
+Floodway widths and other pertinent floodway data are provided in the Flood Insurance Study Report